derollins/playNano/docs/processing.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After running a processing pipeline, processed arrays, masks, and provenance information are stored directly on the :class:`~playNano.afm_stack.AFMImageStack` object.
+After running a processing pipeline, processed arrays, masks, and provenance information are stored directly on the :class:`~playnano.afm_stack.AFMImageStack` object.
 You can use the following commands to explore what was generated:

 .. code-block:: python